aimtiaz11/customer-api-raml/README.md

 #### 4.2.1 Authentication Process

-Mobile and IoT devices should leverage the the `User Authentication` (three-legged OAuth) which will give them access to full range of APIs that the API service has to offer.
+Mobile and IoT devices should leverage the `User Authentication` (three-legged OAuth) which will give them access to full range of APIs that the API service has to offer.

 All mobile applications will need a `client_id` and `client_secret` which they will obtain after registering their mobile device or application with the API service.